KomodoTech/hairSalon/README.md

 # **Hair Salon** :haircut:

 ##### A website that allows a hair salon to keep track of stylists and their clients.
-It uses php, silex, twig, mysql, phpunit, and symphony functional tests).
+It uses php, silex, twig, mysql, phpunit, and symfony functional tests).
 12/2016
 #
 ##### By [Alexandre Leibler](https://github.com/KomodoTech) :dragon_face: